-The shareholders' right to decide on INVISIO Communications' business activities is exercised at general meetings of shareholders.
+The shareholders' right to decide on INVISIO Communications 'business activities is exercised at general meetings of shareholders.
 Shareholders who are registered in the shareholder register as per the record date and who have provided sufficient advance notice of their participation have the right to participate at general meetings and to vote on the basis of all their shares.
 Shareholders who are represented by proxy must issue a dated power of attorney for said proxy.

 The Annual General Meeting (AGM) of INVISIO Communications shall be held within six months after the end of the financial year and is usually held in April, in Stockholm.
-At the AGM, resolutions are adopted concerning - among other things - adoption of the Company's income statement and balance sheet, the consolidated income statement and consolidated balance sheet, disposition of the Company's profit or loss, discharging the board members and CEO from liability to the Company, election of directors, the Chair of the Board, and auditors, the setting of directors' and auditors' fees, and other items of business that are incumbent upon the AGM pursuant to the Swedish Companies Act, the Articles of Association and the Swedish Code of Corporate Governance.
+At the AGM, resolutions are adopted concerning - among other things - adoption of the Company's income statement and balance sheet, the consolidated income statement and consolidated balance sheet, disposition of the Company's profit or loss, discharging the Board members and CEO from liability to the Company, election of directors, the Chairman of the Board, and auditors, the setting of directors' and auditors' fees, and other items of business that are incumbent upon the AGM pursuant to the Swedish Companies Act, the Articles of Association and the Swedish Code of Corporate Governance.
 Extraordinary general meetings are held when the Board finds reason for such pursuant to the Swedish Companies Act.

-2010 ANNUAL GENERAL MEETING
+ANNUAL GENERAL MEETING 2011

-The 2010 Annual General Meeting was held in Stockholm on April 27.
-A total of 6 shareholders or their proxies were present, representing 40.25 percent of the number of shares and votes.
+The 2011 Annual General Meeting was held in Stockholm on April 28.
+A total of 9 shareholders or their proxies were present, representing 41.3 percent of the number of shares and votes.
 The minutes from the AGM can be found on INVISIO Communications' website www.invisiocommunications.com.
 A number of the resolutions that were passed follow below.

-Chair of the board Heléne Vibbleus Bergquist was elected to chair the AGM.
+Chairman of the Board at that time, Heléne Vibbleus Bergquist, was elected to chair the AGM.

-The AGM resolved to adopt the Company's income statement and balance sheet for 2009, to adopt the consolidated income statement and consolidated balance sheet for 2009, to distribute the Company's deficit in accordance with the recommendation of the Board and the CEO in the 2009 Board of Directors' report (that is, to carry it forward), and to discharge the board members and the CEO from liability for the 2009 financial year.
+The AGM resolved to adopt the Company's income statement and balance sheet for 2010, to adopt the consolidated income statement and consolidated balance sheet for 2010, to distribute the Company's deficit in accordance with the recommendation of the Board and the CEO in the 2010 Board of Directors' report (that is, to carry it forward), and to discharge the Board members and the CEO from liability for the 2010 financial year.